Tag: stencil

 Assembly

-• I glued the copper border layer to the card base.
+• I glued the strip with the houses to the bottom of the card face.

 Final Thoughts: